phetsims/qa/doc/qa-book.md

 ### 1.4: Updates

 Never update a testing device unless the QA team lead asks you to do so.
+Be especially carefull when dealing with older iPads and Mac OS's.

 ***